patelkhushal/TweetsAnalyzer/README.md

 This project aims to analyze tweets from different users and profile them accordingly.
 <br />

-Twitter Profiler monitors tweets in real time and for every twitter user profile and does the following
+Twitter Profiler monitors tweets in real time and for every twitter user, does the following:

 * Obtain all the tweets of the user
 * Extract hashtags